cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 The script `setting_up_config_and_dir.py` does a series of things:
-- Creates a directory with your source name within the directory `yourprojectname` and several subdirectories inside it necessary for the rest of the data reduction.
+- Creates a directory with your source name within the directory `yourprojectname` and several subdirectories inside it that are necessary for the rest of the data reduction.
 - Generates a configuration file called config_step1.yaml with MAGIC, LST, and telescope ID information, and puts it in the directory created in the previous step.
 - Links the MAGIC and MC data addresses to their respective subdirectories defined in the previous steps.
-- Runs the scripts `lst1_magic_mc_dl0_to_dl1.py` and `magic_calib_to_dl1.py` for each data file.
+- Runs the scripts `lst1_magic_mc_dl0_to_dl1.py` and `magic_calib_to_dl1.py` for each one of the linked data files.

 The sequence of telescopes is always LST1, LST2, LST3, LST4, MAGIC-I, MAGIC-II.
 So in this tutorial, we have
 LST-1 ID = 1